 One or two short strength sessions a week would be ideal and they can be done before or after training.
 You can find inputs for strength exercises directly in our plan.

 Drills and ascending runs

 Even runners can work on their technique: there are countless running drills exercises, which can be done following a training.
-3×3: three excercises repeated three times will do.
-You can finish off with three to five ascending runs (also referred to as coordination runs or hill sprints), meaning that you run a short distance (about 80-100m) either at a steadily increasing speed or at a generally higher speed, focusing escpescially on the running technique.
+3×3: three exercises repeated three times will do.
+You can finish off with three to five ascending runs (also referred to as coordination runs or hill sprints), meaning that you run a short distance (about 80-100m) either at a steadily increasing speed or at a generally higher speed, focusing especially on the running technique.
 Inputs for running drills can also be found directly in our plan.

 If you want to become faster, you need to leave your comfort zone and vary the pace.
-Regular weekly interval trainings help to improve the speed.
+Regular weekly interval training help to improve the speed.
 Bring some variation into your intervals: a training partner who runs at about the same speed can be very motivating.
 Intervals uphill set an additional strength stimulus, but you can also simply vary your step frequency.